Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 ## Create web service API credentials

 Create the web service API credentials to send messages from the *Payments* module to the Adyen&trade; backend.
-For detailed information, see [https://docs.adyen.com/development-resources/api-credentials/](https://docs.adyen.com/development-resources/api-credentials/) in the Adyen&trade; documentation.
+For detailed information, see [API credentials](https://docs.adyen.com/development-resources/api-credentials/ "https://docs.adyen.com/development-resources/api-credentials/") in the Adyen&trade; documentation.

-When you switch to your live environment, you must generate another web service API key in your live customer area.
+When you switch to a live environment, you must repeat this procedure in your live customer area.

 #### Prerequisites

 - You have a valid user account in Adyen&trade;.
-- You are assigned to both the user roles *Merchant admin role* and *Manage API credentials*
+- You are assigned to the user roles for the report service required by Adyen&trade;.
 - You are logged in to your Actindo instance under *Payments > Settings > Select connection > Credentials tab*.
+For detailed information, see [Configure Adyen connection](02_ManageAdyenConnection.md#configure-adyen-connection).

 #### Procedure